mkschreder/libblobpack/README.md

 		allocate memory.

 		Id parameter is for usage by higher level code for giving the buffer an id.
 Default is 0.

-	blob_grow(struct blob_buf *buf, int len) - resize the buffer

-		Resizes the allocated buffer to the specified size.

-	TODO: finish the documentation

 LICENSE
 -------